 Children’s Matinee, Saturday, July 1, 1:00pm

 Festival favorite Pilobolus returns!
 On the Nature of Things explores the birth of desire and its intertwined connection to shame and revenge.
 Rushes was the first of Pilobolus’s International Collaborators Projects and is the result of Inbal Pinto and Avshalom Pollak’s collaboration with Pilobolus Artistic Director Robby Barnett and the company.
 Penn & Teller, team with Pilobolus to create the ultimate piece of gripping, do-not-try-this-at-home choreography in [esc].
-Finally, the company will present the world premiere of a new ADF-commissioned collaboration with Abigail Washburn and 16 time Grammy Award-winning banjo legend Béla Fleck.
+Finally, the company will present the world premiere of Echo in the Valley, a new ADF-commissioned collaboration with Abigail Washburn and 16 time Grammy Award-winning banjo legend Béla Fleck.
 All of the pieces in this program were commissioned by ADF!

 This performance contains nudity.